 All user data in Unily Analytics is pseudonymised so any data processing activity carried out cannot be directly linked back to the data subject.
 All other user data stored in Unily’s content database does not have specific fields pseudonymised but all data stored is encrypted.
 No additional processing activities take place (other than updates/removals as instructed by the data controller) on data stored in Unily’s content database.

-Second, the right to data portability requires controllers to provide personal data to the data subject in a commonly used format and to transfer that data to another controller if the data subject so requests.
+The right to data portability requires controllers to provide personal data to the data subject in a commonly used format and to transfer that personal data to another controller if the data subject so requests.
 The right to data portability applies only when processing was originally based on the user’s consent or on a contract.
 It does not apply to processing based on a public interest or the controller’s legitimate interests.

 As a Data Processor, Unily will support the Data controller in these requests and to share details as required around data processing activities.